§ Determining mass of earth:

 § Determining the masses of near and distant disk galaxies:

-The problem with determining the mass of our Milky Way ( The Galaxy; Latin: "Via Lactea" derived from Greek word "Kiklios Galaxios" which translates as "milky circle" ) is that we can't exactly "see" our Milky Way tail since our platform for observation is earth within our own solar system.
-Our solar system in turn is traversing a nearly circular orbit within the inner rim of the Orion Arm of The Galaxy at about 40 - 50% distance away from the Galactic Center with an approximate velocity of 220 kilometer per second equivalent to one (1) light year in about 1,400 earth - years or one (1) AU every 8 earth days and completing one "galactic year" in about 225 - 250 million earth years.
+The problem with determining the mass of our Milky Way ( The Galaxy; Latin: "Via Lactea" derived from Greek word "Kiklios Galaxios" which translates as "milky circle" ) is that we can't exactly ’see‘ our Milky Way tail since our platform for observation is Earth within our own solar system.
+Our solar system in turn is traversing a nearly circular orbit within the inner rim of the Orion Arm of The Galaxy at about 40 - 50% distance ( about 30,000 light - years ) away from the Galactic Center, at about 15 light - years above the plane of the Milky Way disk, with an approximate velocity of 220 - 234 kilometer per second, which is equivalent to one (1) light year in about 1,400 earth - years or one (1) AU every 8 earth days.
+The Sun, and hence the Earth, completes one "galactic year" in about 225 - 250 million earth - years and has made 27 round trips since its earliest formation.
 Nevertheless, Newton's and Kepler's Laws determine Milky Way galactic mass and with some extra luminosity observations we can further tweak the mathematics for Milky Way mass.

 Notwithstanding what amounts to a "galatic year" for earth's solar system, there is now a seminal study by the astrophysicists at the Cardiff Center for Astrobiology, Cardiff, Scotland, proposing that earth's solar system transits the plane of the Milky Way galaxy approximately every 35 - 40 million years with the consequent result of sending comet collisions into the earth itself on a regular 35 - 40 million year time scale.
 The meaning of this is that astrobiologists as well as earth scientists can now better understand the periodicity for crater occurrences on earth's surface as well earth's recurring mass extinctions, especially for the dinosaurs some 65 million years ago. source: http://www.world-science.net/othernews/080503_galaxy